trampster/Ropu/Docs/Design.md

 Media and ports will be negotiated at registration time, not all call setup.
 Presence will be keeped up to date via control plane messages so that we already know who can receive a call when it starts.
 When group call starts, media will immediately be streamed to all participants.
 The initiator will implicately granted the floor (no floor taken message sent).
 Call start will be sent concurrently with media but clients should not wait for them to unmute.
-The floor will be requested by sending media.
 The exact same floor taken message will be sent to all participants including the requester.
 Floor denied will be sent only to the requester.